Get content at a specific index

 Data Lineage Tracking

-When you specify input_items during append operations, these dependencies are also stored and can be queried later.
+When you specify input_items during append operations, these dependencies are stored as edges and can be queried later.

 Querying Dependencies